-A controlled environment is a room devoted to conducting the experiment.
+A controlled environment is a room devoted to conducting the experiment, with certain properties set to known values (e.g., lighting, viewing distance, acoustics).
 The room should be comfortable and quiet.
 People not involved in the experiment should not be present.

+Examples of controlled environments include:

+a sound isolation chamber

+a laboratory

-Examples include A sound isolation chamber, a laboratory, a simulated living room, a conference room or an office set aside temporarily for the subjective experiment.
+a simulated living room

+a conference room or an office set aside temporarily for the subjective experiment

 A controlled environment should represent a non-distracting environment where a person would reasonably use the device under test.